ThoDon/aiom4b/README.md

 The web interface provides a modern, responsive UI for managing conversions:

 - 📁 **Folder Management**: Browse and select source folders
-- 🎯 **Job Creation**: Start new conversion jobs with custom settings
+- 🎯 **Multiple Job Creation**: Start separate conversion jobs for each folder with individual settings
+- 📝 **Individual Filenames**: Set custom output filenames for each selected folder
-- 📊 **Progress Tracking**: Real-time job status and progress updates
+- 📊 **Progress Tracking**: Real-time job status and progress updates for all active jobs
 - 📥 **File Download**: Download converted M4B files directly
 - 📱 **Responsive Design**: Works on desktop, tablet, and mobile